eduardz1/Master-Thesis/chapters/sota.typ

 @HAWEN is designed specifically with large scale problems in mind.
 It leverages a combination of @MPI and OpenMP to achieve a high level of parallelism on @CPU:short.
 An example of the problems the software is designed for can be seen in @earth-hawen, where the @PREM @x-PREM model of our planet is used to simulate the propagation of elastic waves through the Earth.
 It is currently deployed on supercomputers.

-A specificity of @HAWEN is the usage of the @HDG method for the discretization of the wave equation (see @hdg-section for more informations).
+A specificity of @HAWEN is the usage of the @HDG method for the discretization of the wave equation (see @hdg-section for more information).

 We can identify three computationally intensive steps in the @HAWEN pipeline:

 - The *discretization* step, where the global matrix is built with the @HDG method from each cell of the mesh.

 - The *factorization* step: when the linear system is solved using a sparse solver, @MUMPS (see @mumps-section for more details), the most expensive operation is really the factorization of the matrix, given that the code relies on a direct solver, rather than an iterative one.
 Once factorized, the actual solve step is relatively fast.
-This choice allows solving for multiple right hand sides relatively cheaply (factorization only has to be performed once).
+This choice allows solving for multiple right-hand sides relatively cheaply (factorization only has to be performed once).

 - The *save* step, where the results of the simulation are saved to disk.